Indigenous peoples: United Nations

 peoples in independent countries who are regarded as indigenous on account of their descent from the populations which inhabited the country, or a geographical region to which the country belongs, at the time of conquest or colonisation or the establishment of present state boundaries and who, irrespective of their legal status, retain some or all of their own social, economic, cultural and political institutions.

 The convention also covers "tribal peoples" who are distinguished from Indigenous peoples and described as "tribal peoples in independent countries whose social, cultural and economic conditions distinguish them from other sections of the national community and whose status is regulated wholly or partially by their own customs or traditions or by special laws or regulations."

 The convention states that self-identification as indigenous or tribal is a fundamental criterion for determining the groups to which the convention applies.
 The UN Declaration on the Rights of Indigenous Peoples does not define Indigenous peoples but affirms their right to self-determination including determining their own identity.

 Inter-American Commission on Human Rights

 The Inter-American Commission on Human Rights does not provide a definition of Indigenous peoples stating that, "such a definition is not necessary for purposes of protecting their human rights."
 In determining coverage of Indigenous peoples, the commission uses the criteria developed in documents such as ILO Convention No. 169 and the United Nations Declaration on the Rights of Indigenous Peoples.
 The commission states that self-identification as indigenous is a fundamental criterion.

-World Bank
+World Bank Group

-The World Bank states, "Indigenous Peoples are distinct social and cultural groups that share collective ancestral ties to the lands and natural resources where they live, occupy or from which they have been displaced."
+As of September 2026, the World Bank Group does not give a single, concise definition of Indigenous peoples.
+In 2023, the World Bank described Indigenous Peoples as, "distinct social and cultural groups that share collective ancestral ties to the lands and natural resources where they live, occupy or from which they have been displaced."

+The World Bank Environmental and Social Framework (2017) uses the term "Indigenous Peoples/Sub-Saharan African Historically Underserved Traditional Local Communities", while acknowledging that different terms for the same group may be used in different countries.
+It identifies this group as having the following attributes in varying degrees: